 No need to switch on the oven for this Crockpot Peach Cobbler – it’s cooked entirely in your slow cooker!
 So delicious with fresh summer peaches and an easy biscuit topping – the perfect dessert with a scoop of vanilla ice cream.

-Cooking the cobbler in your crock pot means you won’t heat up your house with the oven – but still get to enjoy a delicious peach dessert.
-For other crockpot desserts, see my Crockpot Apple Cobbler or Crockpot Chocolate Pudding Cake.
+Cooking the cobbler in your crock pot means you won’t heat up your house with the oven – but still get to enjoy a delicious peachy dessert!

 We absolutely love peach cobbler over here.
 Maybe a little too much, because I make it at least once a week during peak peach season.

-2 – Mix the filling.
+2. Mix the filling: First you’ll have to try a slice of peach to judge its sweetness.
+If they’re on the tart side, add more sugar than the recipe states.
 Add the peaches to a 3-4 quart crockpot and toss them with sugar, cornstarch, cinnamon and a smidgen of ground nutmeg (which is optional, but delicious).
-You’ll have to try a slice of peach to judge its sweetness.
-If they’re on the tart side, add more sugar than the recipe states.

 Push the peaches down in the crockpot to make sure it’s firmly packed, and try to arrange the top layer so there aren’t too many gaps – that way the topping can’t run down below the peaches.

-3 – Make the topping: You’ll mix flour, sugar, baking powder, cinnamon and salt in a medium mixing bowl.
-Then cut cold butter into cubes – it’s important for the butter to be cold for the topping to turn out as good as possible!
-Add the butter to the bowl with the dry ingredients and rub it into the flour with your fingertips until you have a bowl full of crumbs.
+3. Make the topping: You’ll mix flour, sugar, baking powder, cinnamon and salt in a medium mixing bowl.
+Then cut cold butter into cubes – it’s important for the butter to be cold for the topping to turn out as fluffy as possible!
+Add the butter to the bowl with the dry ingredients and rub it into the flour with your fingertips or with a pastry cutter until you have a bowl full of crumbs.

 Then stir in the buttermilk JUST until combined.
 You don’t want a smooth batter – it’s OK if it’s all scraggly looking.